tranthanhbao2207/PyPosgres/README.md

 How to run :
  - 1. Run docker postgres:
     ./docker/postgres/start.sh

  - 2. Run init database (one time only): cd app;
     ./db.sh

  - 3. Run app:
     ./run.sh

-Note: If files is not executable ,please execute this command :
+Note: If files is not executable, please execute this command
     sudo chmod +x <file_path>